ozguryazilimas/redmine_mail_shaper/README.md

 # Mail Shaper

 Mail shaper plugin adds a new capabilities to Redmine email system.

+This plugin is compatible with Redmine 4.x.
+If you want to use it with Redmine 3.x please use redmine3 branch.

 ## Features

 1. Wiki page updates and new wiki page content are received via email.